 Stockholm has 4 airports: Arlanda is the largest, Skavsta and & Västerås are around 100 km from the city and are mostly low-cost airlines airports and then there is Bromma.
 Bromma is only about 8 km from the centre of Stockholm.
-It is at this airport that most Belgians will land.
-The flights from Brussels Airlines go to Bromma.
-This airport has mainly domestic flights and some flights from London as well.
+This airport has mainly domestic flights and some flights from London and Brussels.

 The arrival hall has recently been renewed.
 You don’t have to wait very long to get your luggage here, mainly thanks to the small size of the airport.
-There is a restaurant (both before the security check and after), a newspaper kiosk and after the security check there is a mini-tax-free shop as well.
+There is a restaurant (both before the security check and after), a newspaper kiosk and after the security check there is a mini-tax-free shop.

 Special mention for the always clean and nice toilets!